jeanarose/note-taker/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ## Tests
+Interested in testing Note Taker?
+1. When you input text into both the Note Title and Note Text fields, the save button appears in the top right corner.
+2. Ensure that you can save a new note and that the note title is added to the side dock after the click of the save button.
+3. Save at least one note, then refresh the page to ensure that the note persisted after a refresh.
+4. When you click the trash icon, the corresponding note is removed from the dock and does not reappear after a page refresh.

 ## Questions
 If you have any questions, you can contact me at jr.mathis608@gmail.com.